joshooaj/joshooaj.github.io/docs/blog/posts/2024-03-23-Image-Comparison/index.md

 # Image Comparison

-A couple weeks ago I came across a couple of blog post on image comparison algorithms shared by Dr. Neal Krawetz.
+A couple weeks ago I came across a couple of blog posts on image comparison algorithms shared by Dr. Neal Krawetz.
 One of them, titled "[Kind Of Like That](https://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html)", describes the "dHash" algorithm which generates a perceptual hash based on gradients in the image.
 With more than 200k family photos to wrangle, I wrote up